abbasmoosajee07/AdventofCode/2024/README_2024.md

 16. **Day 16- Reindeer Maze**: *Python* | A* search to find minimum path in a maze, adapted a fairly standard algorithm with the cost function.
 17. **Day 17- Chronospatial Computer**: *Python* | Build an assembly computer with 8 main functions.
 Create a sort of disassembler that brute forces the solution
 18. **Day 18- RAM Run**: *Python* | Path finder in a 2D grid, using BFS algorithm.
 Added a binary search to improve speed instead of initial brute force, resulting in a 8x speed up.
+19. **Day 19- Linen Layout**: *Python* | Building words in using a group of blocks, finished in python cos it was easy.